Jordan Peele’s directorial debut Get Out is billed as a horror movie, but its real unease comes from its portrayal of everyday racism.

 - Missy sends Chris to the sunken place for the first time.
 He wakes to find he’s scratching the chair’s arm involuntarily.
 In the basement he drifts in and out of the sunken place – yet now the reflexive scratching is how he escapes.

-It’s also worth comparing the film’s opening and closing credits.
-At the start of the film, the credits play over scenes from a daytime car ride.
+The opening and closing credits complete the loop.
+The film begins with scenes from a daytime car ride.
 It ends with a night-time car ride (to the same soundtrack).

 At the start of the film, Chris has everything to look forward to.
 At the end, he’s uncovered a dark truth – and things will never be the same again.